monmima/main-aide-memoire/laravel/README.md

         php -v

-1. To set up a new project using VueJS, go see the VueJS part of this aide-mémoire.
+1. To set up a new project using VueJS instead of Blade, go see the VueJS part of this aide-mémoire.
 1. Now to install Laravel, run these commands:

         laravel new [my-web-app-name]